btskinner/rworkshop/_modules/modeling.md

 [`-margins-` suite of commands](https://www.stata.com/help.cgi?margins).

-For example, after fitting our multiple regression, we might ask ourselves, what is the marginal “effect” of having a low income on math scores, holding all other terms in our model constant?
-Thinking about the situation more abstractly, what we are trying to imagine is two worlds in which the same student lived, identical in all ways except that in one world the student had a family income below $25,000 a year and in the other did not.
-If we can make predictions based on these two students, any difference in predicted math score should be attributed to the marginal “effect” of having a low family income.[^2]
+For example, after fitting our multiple regression, we might ask ourselves, what is the marginal “effect” of having a low family income on math scores, holding all other terms in our model constant?[^2]

+To answer this question, we first need to make a “new” data frame with a column each for the variables used in the model and rows that equal the number of predictive margins that we want to create.
+In our example, that means making a data frame with two rows and five columns.

+With `lowinc`, the variable that we want to make marginal predictions for, we have two potential values: 0 and 1.
+This is the reason our “new” data frame has two rows.
+If `lowinc` took on four values, for example, then our “new” data frame would have four rows, one for each potential value.
+But since we have two, `lowinc` in our “new” data frame will equal `0` in one row and `1` in the other row.

-To do this, we need to make a “new” data set with only two rows.
-For `lowinc`, each row takes one of the two potential values, 0 and 1.
-All other columns in both rows take a consistent value.
-Usually, this is the average of the other columns in the model matrix.
-Though we could use the full data frame to generate the averages of the other variables, they may represent different data from what was used to fit the model if there were missing values that `lm()` dropped.
-For consistency, I think it’s easier to use the design matrix that’s retrieved from `model.matrix()`.
+All other columns in the “new” data frame should have consistent values down their rows.
+Often, each column’s repeated value is the variable’s average in the data.
+Though we could use the original data frame (`df`) to generate these averages, the resulting values may summarize different data from what was used to fit the model if there were observations that `lm()` dropped due to missing values.
+That happened with our model.
+We could try to use the original data frame and account for dropped observations, but I think it’s easier to use the design matrix that’s retrieved from `model.matrix()`.

-The code below goes step-by-step to make this new data frame.
+The code below goes step-by-step to make the “new” data frame.

 ``` r
 ## create new data that has two rows, with averages and one marginal change